The peoples of Raposa-Serra do Sol are under attack from violent farmers.

 There was much jubilation at this milestone as the territory had been the object of a sustained and violent campaign by local ranchers and settlers to stop the Indians winning it back.

-In the last three decades over twenty Indians had been killed and hundreds injured during the Indians’ tireless struggle to reclaim their ancestral land.
+In the last three decades over twenty Indians have been killed and hundreds injured during the Indians’ tireless struggle to reclaim their ancestral land.

-Since April 2008, they have resorted to increasingly violent tactics, shooting and wounding at least 10 Indians, burning bridges to prevent Indians entering or leaving their land, and throwing a bomb into one community.
+A group of rice farmers, supported by local politicians, waged a war on the Indians, using increasingly violent tactics, shooting and wounding at least ten Indians, burning bridges to prevent Indians entering or leaving their land, and throwing a bomb into one community.

 The government of Roraima state lodged a petition in Brazil’s Supreme Court contesting the federal government’s official recognition of the Raposa-Serra do Sol and demanding that it be reduced in size.